 No legal action can be brought against the Plan before 60 days after proof of loss has been filed according to the Plan's claims filing procedure.
-Action Legal action under Section 502(a) of ERISA must be brought within three two years from the expiration of the time within which proof of loss is required by the Plan the date of the Trustees' written decision on the claimant's appeal.
+Legal action under Section 502(a) of ERISA must be brought within two years from the date of the Trustees' written decision on the claimant's appeal.